 Welcome to the School of Education!
 Visit the Newly Accepted Students page for a checklist to get you started at Hunter College.

 New Student Support

-If at any point you need support, please reach out to our New Student Liaison, Kristen Hall at email@example.com or make an appointment.
+If at any point you need support, please reach out to our New Student Liaison at firstname.lastname@example.org or make an appointment.

-Welcome to the School of Education!
-Students will attend two orientations to cover all the information needed to start your program:
+Students will attend three orientations to cover all the information needed to start your program: